 You’re adorable and a probably a great artist — so why not give everyone a pain-free way to get to know you?

 ‘Well,’ you say.

 ‘I just don’t happen to have a dream team of video scriptwriters tied up in my basement.’

-That’s ok, Rubinstein does — at least metaphorically.
+That’s ok, Gina Rubinstein does — at least metaphorically.
 They’re in her head.

-Here are Gina’s 6 creative ways to get your digital feet wet with your smartphone.
+Here are Gina’s 6 creative ways to get your digital feet wet using your smartphone.